Are your breasts tender each month?

 What is Estrogen Dominance?

-• It's a blanket term to describe hormonal-related illnesses
+• It's a blanket term to describe hormone-related illnesses

 • The level of estrogen outweighs progesterone and causes symptoms each month